'Bhediya' review: Varun Dhawan, Kriti Sanon's latest is a winner because of its unique story

 The means are, of course, illegal and so when one night Bhaskar is bitten by a wolf inside the jungle, Jobin and Bhaskar's cousin Janardan (Abhishek Banerjee) take him to Dr Anika (Kriti Sanon) a vet to avoid questioning from the authorities.
 Trouble starts when Bhaskar's wound miraculously heals the next day and he starts behaving strangely.
 The trip falls into further trouble when slowly one by one local contractor start getting killed.
 While most cases seem to be animal attacks, local word spread that it's the work of a Vishanoo (Warewolf) and suspicions are the trio.

 Writer Niren Bhatt weaves an intricate story that merges fantasy and current scenarios beautifully.
 The west for years has used the concept of the werewolf in their stories and films, but it's a rather new concept for the Indian audience.
 Of course, it expects a certain suspension of disbelief but the brilliant writing coupled with catchy dialogues helps to drive home relevant points on deforestation, climate change and stereotyping the northeast.
-The film never gets preachy, in fact, on the contrary it drives home a point effectively through humour
+The film never gets preachy, in fact, on the contrary, it drives home a point effectively through humour.
+It uses the werewolf as a metaphor where humans have to bring out their animal instincts to protect the natural resources of the earth before its too late to save the planet.

 The film's dialogues are the heart and soul of the film.
 Massive pop culture references and witty one-liners keep the audience hooked.